Haworth Fern vs Steelcase Leap V2: Best Ergonomic Office Chair

 Lumbar Support Adjustability

-The Steelcase Leap V2 dominates the lumbar category.
-It offers dual adjustments: a sliding bar for lumbar height and a unique lower back firmness dial that controls the tension of the curve.
-You can dial it in precisely to your spine.
-The Haworth Fern offers an optional lumbar balloon insert that adjusts for height, but it lacks tension control.
-Many users find the Fern’s optional lumbar too aggressive or completely unnecessary given the natural curve of the flexible backrest.
-The Leap V2 is the clear winner for lower back support.
+The Steelcase Leap V2 dominates lower back support.
+It features a sliding bar for lumbar height and a specific firmness dial that changes the tension of the plastic curve.
+You can match it exactly to your spine’s arch.
+The Haworth Fern offers an optional lumbar balloon insert that slides up and down, but you cannot change its depth.
+We found the Fern’s optional lumbar feels like a hard plastic bubble against the spine.
+Skip the Fern’s lumbar add-on entirely, or buy the Leap V2 if you have lower back pain.

 Seat Cushion and Depth

-Both chairs feature adjustable seat depth, but their cushions feel vastly different.
-The Steelcase Leap V2 has a notoriously thin, dense foam seat pad.
-While engineered to support weight distribution over long hours, many users report bottoming out or experiencing tailbone pain.
-The Haworth Fern provides a thicker, more traditional foam cushion with a gentle waterfall edge that is immediately softer and more forgiving on the thighs.
-For users who hate firm, rigid seats, the Haworth Fern easily wins the seat comfort category.
+Both chairs include adjustable seat depth, but their cushions sit completely differently.
+The Steelcase Leap V2 uses a thin, dense foam pad engineered to distribute weight over long hours.
+However, if you weigh over 200 pounds, you might feel yourself bottoming out against the hard plastic pan, causing tailbone fatigue.
+The Haworth Fern provides a thicker foam cushion with a gentle waterfall edge that immediately relieves pressure on your hamstrings.
+If you hate firm, rigid seats, the Fern offers a much softer landing.

 Armrest Range and Usability